 Highlights of the Project

-- Improve your French level with daily French classes and get a certificate for the entire Exchange.
+Improve your levels of European languages with daily classes and get a certificate for the entire Exchange

-- Learn about French culture from a Milna French team member, with you during the entire Exchange.
+Learn about European culture from a European Milna person, who’s with you during the entire Exchange

 - We follow the security instructions strictly, especially when outdoors;